 Easy treks are the least demanding for Tajik standards.
-Treks are short with limited elevation gain, often over difficult terrain though.
-The trails offer panoramic views without crossing giant mountain passes.
-The walking distance per day is mostly below 10 km.
+Treks are short with limited elevation gain per day.
+The terrain can be difficult but you will always be hiking on a trail.
+The trails offer panoramic views without crossing tough mountain passes.
+The walking distance per day is typically below 10 km.
 Nights are usually spent in homestays, so there is no need to carry heavy backpacks.
-The term ‘easy’ may be misinterpreted, as a reasonable fitness level is required and you need to be familiar with hiking in the mountains.Iskanderkul Exploration
+The term ‘easy’ may be misinterpreted as a reasonable fitness level is still required.

 Extreme treks have the highest difficulty and are located in the most remote parts of Tajikistan and at the highest altitudes (above 4000 meters).
-The treks lead over rough terrain with possibly risky off-trail stretches.
+A considerable elevation gain of more than 1500 meters may be covered in a single day over steep slopes.
+The treks lead over rough terrain with possibly technical off-trail stretches.
 Facilities like homestay accommodations are scarce or even non-existent.
 Most nights are spent in tents in the wilderness.
 The landscape at the highest altitudes is barren and you will be fully exposed to the elements.
-A heavy backpack (> 16 kg) is to be carried to bring camping equipment and all food necessary for the duration of the trek.
-An optimal level of fitness is required as well as a willingness to push your limits.
-Previous specialized mountaineering skills however are not a prerequisite, as the treks do not involve the usage of any climbing equipment.
+The terrain is often too difficult for baggage transport with mules, so that a heavy backpack (> 16 kg) has to be carried to bring camping equipment and all food necessary for the duration of the trek.
+An optimal fitness level is required as well as a willingness to push your limits.
+Specialized mountaineering skills however are not a prerequisite, as the treks do not involve the usage of any climbing equipment.

 Good preparation is half the job.
 Apart from altitudes and walking distances, your preparation is a major factor in determining the difficulty of a trek.
 Get into shape, pick the right equipment and eat enough throughout the trek to get the most out of your trekking experience.